-For the nine-month periods ended September 30,
+For the nine-mo ended Septer

 2013 2014

 Membership subscription \$ 759 \$ 17,853

-Mobile games - 6,891
+Mobile games 6,891

 Other services 58 1,461

 Total \$ 817 \$ 26,205

-16. EMPLOYEE BENEFIT PLAN
+EMPLOYEE BENEFIT PLAN

 Full time employees of the Group in the PRC participate in a government-mandated defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
 The Group accrues for these benefits based on certain percentages of the employees' salaries.
 The total provisions for such employee benefits were \$643 and \$1,643 for the nine-month periods ended September 30, 2013 and 2014, respectively.